Rental income tracking was once, and can still be, a great big pain for property owners.

 - Tenant screening

-Rentec Direct’s starter PRO plan starts at $35 per month, covering up to 10 units.
-Their next plan up is $55 per month for up to 50 units.
+Rentec Direct’s starter Pro plan starts at $45 per month, covering up to 10 units.
+The next plan up is $80 per month for up to 50 units.

-Rentec Direct is unique in that it offers some of its features as separate paid add-ons, such as a $7 per month Basic Screening Package.
-These are typically features included in most basic plans, however.
+Rentec Direct is unique in that it offers some of its features as separate paid add-ons, such as a $10-per-month Basic Screening Package.
+These are typically features included in most basic plans for other property management software, though.

 4. Landlord Studio